Updated May 2016 – From cyberspace to the schoolyard, bullying can occur anywhere in any shape or form. I know, because it happened to me.

-With me going off to high school next year, my mom always brags about how much of a model daughter I’ve grown up to be, how responsible I am with my allergy, and how I’ve managed it.
+In fall 2016, I’ll be entering my junior year of high school, and my mom always brags about how much of a model daughter I’ve grown up to be, how responsible I am with my allergy, and how I’ve managed it.
 But let’s face it: not being able to eat a peanut butter cup, or order a Frappuccino with hazelnuts in it or, heck, even eat something without reading the label first is not an easy task.
 I manage it, though.
 I speak up, and unfortunately in this case, I was targeted for doing so.

 But I will not be silenced.
 Food allergies are not funny, nor are they something to toy around with.
 This sort of allergy abuse is a crime.

 Despite the challenges, I can’t say that my allergy has gotten me nowhere.
-My favorite band, Sleeping with Sirens, saw me on the Discovery Channel this fall talking about living with my allergies and invited me as a VIP guest to their concert; they even signed my EpiPen bag.
+My favorite band, Sleeping with Sirens, saw me on a Discovery Channel documentary, talking about living with my allergies.
+They invited me as a VIP guest to their concert; they even signed my EpiPen bag.

 Plus, I have amazing friends who are very supportive and even read their own food labels before they bring food to school, or before we hang out.
 So when I told them about me getting bullied and nearly poisoned by someone, they supported and protected me.

 I’ve learned that the key is to not feel small and intimidated, but strong and unbreakable.
 After all, everyone has their own version of “kryptonite,” so why let the bullies weaken your spirit?
 They only made me stronger, and gave me a louder voice.
 You are all hearing it right now.